Quantum Mechanics II

 Prerequisites & Course Goals

 This course continues from Phys 684, Quantum Mechanics I (chapter 1 to 4 of Sakurai).
 We will apply the principles you learned from 684 to solve important problems found in AMO, condensed matter, and nuclear/particle physics.
 Most of these problems cannot be solved exactly, so we will focus on the art of approximations.
-Each approximation method will be illustrated by working out examples in detail.
-We will also develop concepts and techniques to treat many-body quantum systems.
-Time permitting, we will take a peek at quantum electrodynamics in its simple form (two-level atoms interacting with photons).
+Each approximation method will be illustrated by working out examples in detail (in class and in homeworks).
+We will also develop the basic concepts and techniques to treat many-body quantum systems, because the world has many particles!

 1. Semiclassical expansion (WKB), bound states and BS quantization rule, tunneling

 2. Time-independent perturbation theory: 1st and 2nd order, level repulsion, projection operators, lift of degeneracy, Stark effect, fine structure of H atom